Marie Clay: Criticism of Reading Recovery

-In October 2022, American Public Media debuted a podcast called Sold a Story, discussing the perceived negative impacts of Clay's theory on the teaching of reading in American public schools, as well as numerous studies that contradicted Clay's theory.
+In October 2022, American Public Media debuted a podcast called Sold a Story, discussing the negative impacts of Clay's theory on the teaching of reading in American public schools, as well as numerous studies that contradicted Clay's theory.
 In response, several international Reading Recovery affiliated institutions released a statement listing Clay's various awards as proof of the efficacy of her theory.

 Recognition

-Faculty at Ohio State worked with Clay in the early 1980s and she served as a distinguished visiting scholar there in 1984–85.
+Faculty at Ohio State worked with Clay in the early 1980s, and she served as a distinguished visiting scholar there in 1984–85.
 The Ohio State University board of trustees approved the Marie Clay Endowed Chair in Reading Recovery and Early Literacy on 4 February 2005.
 In 2017 Clay was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contribution of women to knowledge in New Zealand.

 Personal life

 In 1951, she married civil engineer Warwick Victor Clay, with whom she had a son, Alan, and a daughter, Jenny.
 They were divorced in 1976.